Get CactusVPN for $2.7/mo!

 Regardless of which one of the reasons we outlined in this article motivates you to use a VPN service, we’ve got your back.
 CactusVPN offers high-end AES encryption that fully secures your data and traffic, unlimited bandwidth, and high-speed servers.

-Out of our 20+ servers, 8 of them offer P2P support, and our service features a Killswitch as well to ensure you’re always protected – even when your connection goes down.
-Also, we offer user-friendly apps that work across multiple devices and are easy to install, and a Smart DNS that unblocks over 280 websites (including Netflix US).
+Out of our 30+ servers, 10 of them offer P2P support, and our service features a Killswitch as well to ensure you’re always protected – even when your connection goes down.
+Also, we offer user-friendly apps that work across multiple devices and are easy to install, and a Smart DNS that unblocks over 300 geo-restricted websites.

 So, why do we use VPN services?
 Well, to put it simply – so that we can enjoy the Internet surveillance, censorship, hacker, and restriction-free.
 The service hides a user’s IP address and encrypts their online connections, effectively making it hard for anyone to detect their real online identity.